ibm-cloud-docs/RegistryImages/ibm-websphere-extreme-scale/index.md

 ## Usage restrictions
 {: #usage}

-The following table shows the restrictions that apply to the free usage of the **ibm-websphere-extreme-scale** image in {{site.data.keyword.Bluemix_short}}.
+The following table shows the restrictions that apply to the free usage of the **ibm-websphere-extreme-scale** image in {{site.data.keyword.Bluemix_notm}}.

 |Environment|Usage restrictions|
 |-----------|------------------|